Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Rivets vs. Eyelets

-Rivets and eyelets are both fasteners used to join materials, but they differ in design and use.
-Rivets are cylindrical with a head on one end and a tail on the other, creating a permanent connection between materials.
-They are ideal for heavy-duty applications requiring high strength and durability, such as in aerospace and automotive industries.
-In contrast, eyelets are typically smaller and suited for temporary or semi-permanent fastening.
-They consist of a hollow metal ring inserted into a hole and crimped to hold it in place.
-Eyelets are commonly used in leatherwork, textiles, and paper crafts.
+Rivets and eyelets are both industrial fasteners used to join two or more materials, but they differ in structural integrity and function.
+Rivets are solid cylindrical fasteners with a head on one end and a tail on the other, forming a permanent connection upon installation.
+They are essential for high-strength, long-term bonding in heavy-duty applications such as aerospace, automotive, and structural manufacturing.

 Eyelets vs. Grommets